reetahan/regridding-geos-chem/README.md

 ```
 to make sure all requirements are present on your machine if you are running this notebook locally, and of course, make sure you have a Python3 installation.
 Otherwise, the notebook should be self-containing!

+Here is the general workflow of the code

 ![workflow](https://github.com/reetahan/regridding-geos-chem/blob/main/workflow_img.png)